 The course provides an overview of the holistic benefits of yoga as a health and wellness program.
-Students will participate and experience yoga exercise as they learn the Five Basic Practice Components of Power Flow Yoga.
+Students will participate and experience yoga as they learn the components of yoga.
+By voluntarily selecting to participate in the yoga course students recognize that the course requires physical exertion and may be strenuous at times.
+Any possible injury incurred is the student's full responsibility.